 The Scottish Oral History Centre (SOHC) was established at the University of Strathclyde in 1995.
 Since then, it has been involved in a wide range of teaching, research and outreach activities designed primarily to encourage the use of ‘best practice’ oral history methodology in Scotland.

-Professor Arthur McIvor has been Director of the Centre since 2005 (and was joint Director with Professor Callum Brown prior to that) and we currently have a complement of ten additional staff: Dr Alison Chand, Prof Phil Cooke, Dr Erin Jessee, Dr Laura Kelly, Dr Susan Morrison, Dr Emma Newlands, Professor Matt Smith, Dr Stephen Mawdsley Dr Angela Turner Dr David Walker.
-There are fourteen current Masters and PhD students who incorporate oral history interviewing into their research methodologies in History at Strathclyde.
+Professor Arthur McIvor has been Director of the Centre since 2005 and we currently have a complement of twelve additional staff: Dr Lorna Barton, Dr Eleanor Bell, Dr Alison Chand, Prof Phil Cooke, Dr Matthew Eisler, Dr Laura Kelly, Dr Yvonne McFadden, Dr Emma Newlands, Dr Jesse Olszynko-Gryn, Prof Matt Smith, Dr Natalia Telepneva, Dr Angela Turner.
+There are fifteen current PhD students who incorporate oral history interviewing into their research methodologies in History at Strathclyde.

 As a group we have a substantial publication and research record and supervise a large number of undergraduate and postgraduate students using oral history techniques.